compie-technologies/node-ioc/README.md

 ## About

-Nodej-ioc is an inversion of control (IoC) container for JavaScript apps.
+Nodejs-ioc is an inversion of control (IoC) container for JavaScript apps.

 An IoC container uses a class constructor to identify and inject its dependencies.